 Braces are the traditional solution for correcting the problem of crooked teeth.
-Are your crooked teeth really such an issue, though?
+Are crooked teeth an issue, though?
 If you don’t mind the way they look, then why bother fixing them?

 Having straight teeth is about far more than looks, alone.
-Your tooth alignment has a bigger impact on your oral health than you may have realised.
+Your tooth alignment has a more significant impact on your oral health than you may have realised.

 Straight Teeth Are Healthy Teeth